Types of Salt

 Manual water softeners, Dishwashers and larger commercial water softeners.

 Collection or Delivery – Your choice

-You can arrange to collect of any quantity of salt from our base in Somerton between the hours of 8.30 to 5.00pm, Monday to Friday, and at other times by arrangement.
+You can arrange to collect of any quantity of salt from our base in Somerton between the hours of 8.30 to 5.00pm, Monday to Friday.

 For your convenience, we also offer a delivery service covering the counties of Somerset, Devon, Dorset, Wiltshire, Avon and parts of Cornwall.
 For towns served see Salt Deliveries.

 We do all the lifting.
 We will offload the delivery in your chosen storage place and even top up your machine.
 As it’s our technicians who deliver the salt we will always be happy to answer any queries about your water softener or filter system whilst at your premises.

 To order simply Telephone 01458 274289 or complete the order form.